AZurek17/orm-e-com-back-end/README.md

  ## Description

-  This application is a backend for a e-commerce website which uses the latest technologies listed above.
+  This application is a backend for a e-commerce website which uses the latest technologies listed above. which allows for an API GET, POST, PUT, and DELETE request for each models: Category, Products, Tag.

  ## Table of Contents